TABLE OF CONTENT

 Cultural Context Factor in how colors are interpreted in different regions

-Technical Output Test for color accuracy on various devices
+Technical Output Test for color accuracy on various devices and screens

 Once the color strategy is locked in, it’s time to focus on typography.